 What To File

-As a U.S. citizen or resident alien, your worldwide income is subject to U.S. income tax, regardless of where you live.
-You include all gross income, you would include if you were living in the States.
-You can claim all deductions you could claim if you were living in the States.
+As a U.S. citizen or resident alien (aka Greencard holder), your worldwide income is subject to U.S. income tax, regardless of where you live.
+You include your worldwide gross income you would include if you were living in the States.
+You can claim the same deductions you could claim if you were living in the States.
 And you get the same tax-free threshold, tax rates and foreign tax credits as if you were living in the States.
 Generally speaking – of course the devil is in the detail.

 Foreign Earned Income Exclusion (FEIE)

 The FEIE adjusted income – reported on Form 2555 – is taxable at tax rates applying to the original gross amount – the so-called stacking rule.
-So in the example above you would use the tax rates applicable to an income of $202,100 to tax the lower amount of $100,000.
+So in the example above you would use the tax rates applicable to an income of USD212,000 to tax the lower amount of USD 100,000.

 Foreign Housing Exclusion or Deduction